stvmlbrn/mysql-backup/README.md

 # MySQL Backup
-A handy Node.js script to backup MySQL databases to Amazon S3.
-Note - this script spawns `mysqldump` so is therefore intended to be run on the db server.
+A Node.js script to backup MySQL databases to Amazon S3.
+Note - this script spawns `mysqldump` so it needs to exist in the path local to where you are running this program.

 ## Getting Started
 * Clone this repo: `git clone https://github.com/stvmlbrn/mysql-backup.git && cd mysql-backup`